ZhengyiLuo/MEVA/README.md

 ## References:
 Notice that this repo builds upon a number of previous great works (especially, [VIBE](https://github.com/mkocabas/VIBE)), and borrow scripts from them for convenience.
+Since MEVA focuses on using a pre-trained VAE on [AMASS](https://amass.is.tue.mpg.de/) to breakdown human pose estimation into its coarase-to-fine elements, so the visual training part is heavily borrowed from [VIBE](https://github.com/mkocabas/VIBE).
 For each file that is borrowed, we indicate that it is referenced and please adhere to their liscnece for usage.

 - Dataloaders, part of the loss function, data pre-processing are from: [VIBE](https://github.com/mkocabas/VIBE)
 - SMPL models and layer is from: [SMPL-X model](https://github.com/vchoutas/smplx)